SYLVARCON2049/Sylvarcon2049GameLegazy/README.md

-# Sylvarcon2049GameLegazy
 # Virtual Machine Setup Guide for Sylvarcon 2049

 This guide explains how to set up the virtual machines required to run the complete Sylvarcon 2049 game experience.

 ## Overview

 The game uses VirtualBox virtual machines to simulate hacking environments.
-Two main VM packages are required:
+Four main VM packages are required:
-- **PlayerVM** - The main player environment
+- **PlayerVM** - Contains Claire's challenges and the Kali Linux investigation machine
-- **Character VMs** (Ethan, Claire, etc.) - Mission-specific environments
+- **Ethan Easy Missions** - Ethan's easy difficulty missions
+- **Ethan Medium Missions** - Ethan's medium difficulty missions
+- **Ethan Hard Missions** - Ethan's hard difficulty missions

+All VMs are configured to communicate through a dedicated VirtualBox NAT Network called "Sylvarcon" on the 12.0.0.0/24 subnet.

+⚠️ **Note:** This is a standalone version that does NOT require Steam to play.
+The game can be launched directly from the executable.

+⚠️ **IMPORTANT DISCLAIMER:** This is an unsupported legacy version provided "AS IS".
+It may contain bugs and is no longer actively maintained.
+Use at your own risk.
+We assume no responsibility for any issues, damages, or data loss that may occur from using this software.

 ## Prerequisites

 - VirtualBox 7.0.4 or higher installed
-- Sufficient disk space for VM files (~5-10 GB per VM)
+- Sufficient disk space for VM files:
+  - Linux VMs: ~15 GB each
+  - Windows VMs: ~60 GB each
+  - Total space needed: 100+ GB recommended for all missions
+- 7-Zip or compatible archive tool to extract .7z files
-- Download both VM packages (ZIP files)
+- Download all four VM packages (.7z files)

 ---